-How to Keep Them Clean
+How to Keep Your Dishwasher Clean

-First, disconnect the dishwasher at the wall outlet for safety.
+To do so, you first disconnect the dishwasher from the wall outlet for safety.
 Make sure it's empty and remove the bottom rack.
 Take out the filter and follow the cleaning instructions in the user manual.
 Use a soft, clean cloth to wipe over the interior, making sure you get right into all the corners and crevices.
 Check the drain and remove any debris, as buildup can result in a serious blockage and damage the machine.

-Dishwashers: How to Correctly Load
+How to Correctly Load a Dishwasher

 How to Optimize Efficiency

-Unless your dishes are heavily soiled, you should use an eco-friendly setting when possible as it uses less water and runs at a lower temperature, so uses less power.
+Unless your dishes are heavily soiled, you should run your load on an eco-friendly setting, as it uses less water and runs at a lower temperature, so it uses less energy.
 To save money, if you have a cheaper nighttime tariff for your energy, select a model that has a delayed start, and set it to come on during the night.

 What Should You Never Put In?

 Make sure that anything you put in your dishwasher is actually dishwasher safe.
 If it isn't, the item can warp, crack or be otherwise damaged.
 It's usually best to avoid putting anything hand-painted inside a dishwasher – even on a delicate cycle, you run the risk of stripping the finish or paintwork.
 Similarly, you should wash anything with a delicate glaze by hand, unless it explicitly states that it is dishwasher safe.